RSE-Sheffield/git-github-zero-to-hero/content/faq-glossary-links/01-faq.en.md

 It depends on your perspective.
 When you have made changes to a fork and you wish them to be incorporated into the original repositories branch then from your point of view you are pushing, just as you do from local to GitHub.

-However, from the perspective of the original maintainer they, as recipient, see it as "pulling" your changes into their branch.
+From the perspective of the original maintainer they, as recipient, see it as "pulling" your changes into their branch.
 Given the original is their branch and you are adding to it then the owners perspective takes precedence, hence why its a request to "pull" your changes into their repository.

+However, it's best not to worry too much about it, a "pull request" is a way of merging a branch into another branch in a repository, and an opportunity to have a discussion about it before doing so.

 ### Can one skip forking, make a copy, and submit a PR?